SUT-CS-GM/sut-cs-gm.github.io/docs/material/index.md

 [Download Slides (Static PDF)](/assets/slides/10-Score-Based-Models.pdf){:target="_blank" .md-button }

 !!! warning "Format Recommendation"
     The **PPTX** file is highly recommended as the slides contain animations and GIFs.
-The PDF contains some overlapping elements and meaningless figures due to these animations.
+If you view the PDF, you will encounter some overlapping elements and meaningless figures due to these animations.

 <details>
 <summary>Click to view slides (PDF) in browser</summary>